SmartBear/hiptest-api-documentation/source/includes/_scenarios.md

 Parameter | Description
 --------- | -----------
-project_id | The ID of the project in which you want to create the scenario.
+project_id | The ID of the project in which you want to create the scenario

 ### Mandatory fields

 Field | Description
 --------- | -----------
-name | (String) The name of the scenario.
+name | (String) The name of the scenario

 ### Other fields

 Field | Description
 --------- | -----------
-folder-id | (Integer) The id of the folder containing the scenario.
+folder-id | (Integer) The id of the folder containing the scenario

 <aside class="notice">
 The description and the definition of a scenario cannot yet be set at creation